 Tending The Land

-As an ecological gardener I work to create gardens that connect people and wildlife, with thoughtful consideration of materials and techniques.
+As an ecological gardener I work to create landscapes that connect people and wildlife, with thoughtful consideration of materials and techniques.
 Each action strives to adapt the environment to nourish our physical and mental health and support ecological diversity.
 The garden ecosystem provides a whole host of rippling effects into the wider environment and culture.

 My training in ethnobotany ties into all my gardens.
 Creating gardens that not only look beautiful but produce food, teas and other ingredients.
 This is not new, the longest standing cultures have tended the wild to support their needs.
 It is only in recent history that we have forgotten how to provide for our own needs.